8 Quick MTT Tips to Help You Top the Leaderboard

 4. Fight for those antes

-Second, our improved pot odds to steal the blinds allow us to open wider from every position.
-A standard open risks 2–2.5x big blinds to win the 2.4 big blinds (give or take) in the pot.
-If there are aggressive players to our left, we can readjust by tightening up our late position opening ranges; or, in the right circumstances, work in some 4-bet bluffs to punish them.
+First, your improved pot odds to steal the blinds allow you to raise with a wider range from every position.
+A standard raise risks 2–2.5x big blinds to win the 2.4 big blinds (give or take) in the pot.
+If there are aggressive players to your left, you can readjust by tightening up your raising ranges; or, in the right circumstances, work in some 4-bet bluffs to punish them.

 6. Play tighter when you’re short stacked and near a bubble

 Your shove/fold ranges may need to be modified under ICM pressure.
 For instance, you will need to play tighter when approaching the money bubble with a short stack (see: How Not to Blow It On the Money Bubble).

 ICM pressure is often applied postflop by bigger stacks.
 An aggressive player with a big stack might put you to a decision for your tournament life just off the money bubble, or just before a significant pay-jump.
 In these spots it’s important not to let the pressure consume you, and to recognize when you simply must call down and let the chips go where they may.

 7. Put pressure on your opponents when you have a big stack near a bubble

 Just as you want to avoid succumbing to ICM pressure, you should use it against your opponents when you have a big stack.